-- A. The following guidelines apply to lawfully licensed betting, gambling, lottery, and other games of chance: - Advertisements for any publication, "tip sheet," electronic or mechanical device, application, or other product or service whose primary purpose is the giving of odds or promotion of betting, are unacceptable; - ii.
-The lawful advertising of lotteries permissible under the law of the state in which they are conducted may be acceptable, so long as any such lottery is conducted by a: - 1.
+- I. General Overview - A. The following guidelines apply to lawfully licensed betting, gambling, lottery, and other games of chance: - i.
+Advertisements for any publication, "tip sheet," electronic or mechanical device, application, or other product or service whose primary purpose is the giving of odds or promotion of betting, are unacceptable; - ii.
+The lawful advertising of lotteries permissible under the law of the state in which they areconducted may be acceptable, so long as any such lottery is conducted by a: - 1.
 Not-for-profit 501(c) organization, - 2.
 Governmental organization, or - 3.
-Commercial entity, provided that the lottery is promotional, occasional, and clearly ancillary to the primary business of that commercial entity. - B. The advertising of legalized betting, including horse racing may be acceptable provided the advertisement is not instructional in nature and the organization complies with all state and federallaws.
+Commercial entity, provided that the lottery is promotional, occasional, and clearlyancillary to the primary business of that commercial entity. - B. The advertising of legalized betting, including horse racing may be acceptable provided the advertisement is not instructional in nature and the organization complies with all state and federallaws.
 At a minimum such advertising must include:

 - i.
-A video disclaimer stating, "Void where prohibited", and - ii.
-Gambling responsibly messaging (i.e. if you or someone you know has agambling problem, please call 1-800-GAMBLER). - C. Advertisements permitted under these guidelines must not present fictitious winners or winnings ormisrepresent actual winners or winnings. - D. As a general rule, visual disclaimers should appear in a font that is easy to read and remain on the screenlong enough to be noticed, read, and understood by an average viewer.
+A video disclaimer stating, "Void where prohibited", and - Gambling responsibly messaging (i.e. if you or someone you know has agambling problem, please call 1-800-GAMBLER). - C. Advertisements permitted under these guidelines must not present fictitious winners or winnings ormisrepresent actual winners or winnings. - D. As a general rule, visual disclaimers should appear in a font that is easy to read and remain on the screenlong enough to be noticed, read, and understood by an average viewer.
 The first line should appear on screen for at least three (3) seconds.
 Each additional line should appear for one (1) second (e.g., five (5) seconds for a three-line disclaimer). - II.
+Sports Gambling - A. In all instances, NBCUniversal Cable requires substantiation for claims, including those made in testimonials. - B. Advertisements permitted under these guidelines MUST NOT: - i.
+Be instructional in nature; - ii.
+Unduly exhort the audience to bet; - iii.
+Mislead or exaggerate one's likelihood of winning money or other prizes; - iv.
+Present fictitious winners or winnings or misrepresent actual winners or winnings; - v.
+State or imply praise for those who participate in the advertised activity or denigrate those who abstain; or - vi.
+Include third-party likenesses or intellectual property without the express permission of the owner or otherwise create unauthorized associations with third parties. - C. Sports gambling products, games of chance, contests, and advertising approaches not specifically referred to in the foregoing shall be considered on a case-by-case basis. - D. All sports gambling advertising must include disclaimers disclosing applicable regional gambling restrictions and the risks associated with gambling, including at a minimum: - i.
+A list of all states where sports gambling is legal and the advertiser is authorized to operate. - ii.
+The minimum age requirements of the applicable state(s). - iii.
+Gambling responsibility messaging (e.g., If you or someone you know has a gambling problem, please call 1-800-GAMBLER); and

-Online Gambling and Other Gambling-Related Websites - A. NBCUniversal Cable does not accept online gambling advertisements; however, online gambling advertisementsmay be submitted for review to air on the NBC Owned Television Stations.
-Please contact your NBC Owned Television Stations Sales representative for further information. - III.
+- iv.
+A "void where prohibited" disclaimer. - E. Sports gambling advertisements may air only in: - i.
+Sports programming, subject to league rules and restrictions, and - ii.
+Programming not directed at children, subject to discretionary program and daypart restrictions based on the content of the specific advertisement. - III.
+Online Gambling - A. NBCUniversal Cable does not accept online gambling advertisements; however, online gambling advertisements may be submitted for review to air on the NBC Owned Television Stations.
+Please contact your NBC Owned Television Stations Sales representative for further information. - IV.
 Other Gambling-Related Platforms - A. Advertisements for websites that provide gaming simulations or instructions for educational purposesonly (e.g., online poker schools), will be reviewed on a case-by-case basis.